chuajingjie/Agronomic-Decision-Support-System/README.md

 ## 6. A Presentation Summarizing the Project, Designed to Communicate the Findings to Both Technical and Non-technical Stakeholders

-The slides (in pdf format) summarising the project can be found in the `slides` folder of this repository
+The slides summarising the project can be found in the `slides` folder of this repository